jeka-dev/jeka/doc/readme-parts/quick-start.md

 #### How to setup Jerkar on existing Java project
 1. add the _[Jerkar install dir]/org.jerkar.core-fat.jar_ lib to your project build-path on your IDE and attach the source code (_[Jerkar install dir]/lib-sources_).
 This jar includes Jerkar core along plugins classes.
 2. create a _build/def_ folder at the base of your project and make it a source folder in your IDE.
-In Jerkar, all related build stuff (build definition, local 3rd party libs, produced artifacts,...) lies under _*build*_ directory
+In Jerkar, all build related stuff (build definition, local 3rd party libs, produced artifacts,...) lies under _[Jerkar install dir]/build_ directory
 3. write the build definition class extending JkJavaBuild in this directory (in whatever package)
 4. launch the `org.jerkar.Main` class in your IDE or type `jerkar` in the command line (with the root of your project as working directory)

 This will launch the `doDefault` method defined in your build class.
 Note that this method is declared in the `JkJavaBuild` and invoke in sequence clean, compile, unitTest and pack methods.

-If your project respect convention, do not need managed dependencies and don't do any specific thing, you don't even need 2) and 3) points
+If your project respect conventions, does not need managed dependencies and don't do any specific thing, you can even skip 2) and 3).